Using the Clan Mating System: Low-Input Breeding for Maximum Genetic Diversity in Small Flocks

 Starting with the next breeding season, avoid breeding cock to hen within the same clan.
 Instead, again practicing strict isolation of breeding groups, ensure that cocks mate hens “in the next clan over”: Red cocks mate Green hens, Green cocks mate Blue hens, Blue cocks mate Red hens.
 (If you visualize the pattern in three dimensions you might see a spiral, and indeed clan mating is sometimes called “spiral mating.”)

 Now we see the importance of assigning chicks to the clan of their mother.
-In this case the progeny of Red dams have Blue sires, hatches from Green hens have Red sires, etc. But all chicks take the clan of their mother, and remain in it for life.
+In this case, the progeny of Red dams have Blue sires, hatches from Green hens have Red sires, Blue chicks have Red daddies.
+But all chicks take the clan of their mother and remain in it for life.

 In all future breeding seasons continue the same pattern, with cocks invariably mating hens of “the next clan over.”
 As long as you follow this scheme, there will never be a mating between siblings or half-siblings in your flock, and genetic diversity will remain as great as it can possibly be, at least without tracking individual pedigrees in much greater detail.
 (Note that, if cocks are retained for more than one breeding season, it is possible an older cock could breed his daughter from the previous year.
 Such father-daughter matings are impossible if cocks are used for one breeding season only.)

 The above is merely a brief sketch of the basic concept of clan mating.
 How you might implement the system in practice could vary considerably.
 For example, I like to have more than one male in each clan, as insurance against loss to a predator or other disaster that would make it impossible to breed in one clan.
 In the past I kept in each clan one mature cock and one cockerel, so that each male gave service for two breeding seasons before being culled.
-Since realizing that breeding a cock a second season makes father-daughter matings possible, however, I plan after future breeding seasons to replace both breeding males in each clan with cockerels from the current year’s hatch.
-Following that practice, father-daughter matings will be impossible, however many years I continue breeding individual hens.
+After realizing that breeding a cock a second season makes father-daughter matings possible, however, in all subsequent seasons, I replaced both breeding males in each clan with cockerels from the current year’s hatch.
+Following that practice, father-daughter matings are impossible, however many years I continue breeding individual hens of any age.

 Three is the minimum number of clans for this mating system, but you could have more if you can manage them.
 Even with three clans, I will be able to maintain a closed flock for a long time (twenty years or more) before needing to bring in “new blood” from elsewhere.
 I’ve heard that with a five-clan system that period stretches out to close to a century.